caseykneale/PickingALanguage2020/fieldnotes/analysis/readme.md

 ![pca](https://raw.githubusercontent.com/caseykneale/PickingALanguage2020/main/fieldnotes/analysis/langpca_lbled.png)

 ### Interesting Observations
  - A lot of the enterprise languages are at the periphery of the scores plot.
-This is weird because it implies they are kind of "extreme" from some notion of multipurpose.
+This is weird because it implies they are kind of "extreme".
 One would think that languages supporting more paradigms, or mishmashing features, would be more adopted to solve broader problems.

 ### Some observations lending to consistancy.
  - C&C++, Java&C#, R&Matlab are right next to each other, etc.